codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 private: false
 ---

-i've been playing with Claude Code for a while, and there is not doubt that it's a powerful assistant, capable of doing a lot of things as a coding partner.
+I've been playing with Claude Code for a while, and there is no doubt that it's a powerful assistant, capable of doing a lot of things as a coding partner.
 While it's very capable, it's also a paid service, and depending on your budget, it might not be a viable option and you need to explore other alternatives.